hackifiery/med/README.md

 # med (Minimal text EDitor) -- a very tiny text editor written in c++
 A tiny text editor i wrote cuz others are too bloated imo.
-The final executable is <500kb so yea
+## Features:
+* Mostly functional, can edit text (obviously)
+* Very lightweight, ~500kb
+* ncurses-free

 # get the code
 Go to the releases page and download the latest one.